nordeim/Account-Bookkeeping/project_codebase_files_set-6.md

                 errors.append(f"Account '{acc.code} - {acc.name}' is not an Asset account and cannot be used as receivables account.") elif not acc.is_active:
                  errors.append(f"Receivables account '{acc.code} - {acc.name}' is not active.")
-            # Ideally, also check if it's specifically marked as an Accounts Receivable control account via a flag or sub_type

         if dto.currency_code:
             curr = await self.currency_service.get_by_id(dto.currency_code)